tardis4500/BatCave/README.md

 Development is best accomplished using virtualenv or virtualenv-wrapper where a virtual environment can be generated:

-    pip install -r requirements.txt
+    mkvirtualenv batcave

+## Testing

+### Static Analysis

-Useful tools for development can be installed with:
+The static analysis tools can be installed with

-    pip install -r requirements-dev.txt
+    pip install -U -e .[stest]
+    mypy --install-types

+The static analysis test can be run with

+    pylint batcave
+    flake8 batcave
+    mypy batcave

 ## Building

 Building is performed by changing to the Build directory and running the build.py script which will perform two actions

+1.
 1. run the unit tests and place the results in Build/unit_test_results/junit.xml
 1. run the setup.py to create a PyPi distribution in Build/artifacts